-“All cassava have the same skin, but all don’t taste the same way,” is a Caribbean proverb which seeks to say people may look similar on the outside yet are all quite different on the inside.
+“All cassava have the same skin, but all don’t taste the same way,” is a Caribbean proverb which serves as a reminder that while people may appear alike on the outside, each is quite unique on the inside.
 The saying, which first originated in Guyana, speaks about the individuality of people, yet it also resonates with me as a development professional when thinking about the diversity of the Caribbean economies.
-From what I have seen, each country in this region offers a unique mix of cultural richness, entrepreneurialism, sector expertise, biodiversity, natural resources and much more.
+From what I have seen, each country in this region offers a distinct mix of cultural richness, entrepreneurialism, sector expertise, biodiversity, natural resources and much more.

-As I thought how best to answer on our blog Gerry Johnson’s recent question about expanding lending to the private sector, I knew my response would need to recognize and celebrate this uniqueness rather than try a one-size-fits-all approach.
+As I thought how best to answer Gerry Johnson’s recent blog about expanding lending to the private sector, I knew my response would need to recognize and celebrate this uniqueness rather than try a one-size-fits-all approach.

 Since 2003, the IDB has done 121 non-sovereign guaranteed operations in the Caribbean valued at US$310 million.
 This includes 27 loans, 16 trade finance guarantees and one equity investment while the majority is composed of smaller technical assistance projects.

 One hundred and twenty one operations is undoubtedly something, but, in my opinion, it is not enough.

 I recently returned from a mission to the Caribbean where I learned firsthand how many of the countries are affected by challenging global economic conditions, the limits of smaller economies and the need to build a strong productive private sector.
 As a takeaway, my team and I did some stocktaking to determine where the IDB Group’s private sector could provide immediate value to our clients in the region and grow the portfolio.
 Four areas stand out in this regard: energy efficiency and renewable energy, public-private partnerships (PPPs), value chains in tourism and women entrepreneurs.